 Amazon is among the most rigid places to sell on—particularly if you want to become a Prime seller or to get the featured offer.
 Furthermore, offering free shipping is essential to being Prime or featured.
 Free shipping is a tad easier to offer if you can inject some of the shipping costs into the item’s price.
 However, this can be risky as you don’t want to be costlier than the featured seller.
 Many sellers cite Amazon as being a great place to get the word out about their products.
 With their rigid packaging guidelines and customer-centric returns strategy, some sellers just use Amazon as a marketplace for their lower-cost items with more affordable shipping prices.

 eBay has a few shipping guidelines to be aware of.
 For instance, you MUST use a shipping service with tracking.
 You also can’t use a slower shipping method than what the customer selects.
 Apart from this, there aren’t many rules.
-Shipping costs can be determined in eBay using their rate calculator.
+Shipping costs can be determined with the Ebay rate calculator.
 You may also use ShipStation’s USPS postage calculator to get a good idea of the rates available.
-Or, if you use ShipStation, use our in-app rate calculator to determine the cheapest shipping option for your orders.

 If you have your own website on platforms like Wix.com, Shopify, or WooCommerce, it is usually simplest to adopt some of the more favorable shipping options from your marketplace platforms.
 We found that 78% of customers have become more willing to shop from a small retailer than they were before COVID-19.
 So, this is a good time to move off of a marketplace and open your own store.
 But, the important thing to keep in mind is that customers do have expectations of quick delivery.
 So, if you can ship out items within 24 hours, offer affordable shipping costs, and send shipping confirmation emails in a timely manner, you should be good!
 Let’s go over how to determine these shipping costs.